Facebook spending gets thumbs up from analysts - if not investors

 Another day, another quarterly report from a technology company that disappointed investors.

-Facebook Inc's shares fell as much as 7.4 percent to $74.78 (46.39 pounds) in early trading on Wednesday, a day after the company revealed aggressive spending plans for 2015.
+Facebook Inc's shares fell as much as 7.4 percent to $74.78 in early trading on Wednesday, a day after the company revealed aggressive spending plans for 2015.

 But analysts were taking a more upbeat view, saying the heavy spending will drive long-term growth and reinforce the social networking giant's market dominance.